esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 As seen in the picture, the original Transformer is an Encoder-Decoder network that tackles translation.
 We first need a token embedder which converts the string of words into a sequence of vectors that the Transformer network can process.
 The first component, the __Encoder__, is optimized for creating rich representations of the source sequence (in this case an English sentence) while the second one, the __Decoder__ is a generative network that is conditioned on the encoded representation and, with the help of the attention mechanism, generates the most likely token in the target sequence (in this case Dutch words) based on both the tokens generated so far and the full initial English context.

-Now that we understand the general architecture of Transformers, let's see how it was adapted for the case of BERT.
+Next, we will see how BERT exploits the idea of a Transformer Encoder to generate powerful word representations.

 # BERT